petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/configuration-client-extensions/instance-settings-yaml-configuration-reference.md

     type: instanceSettings
 ```

-#### LocalizedValuesMap Property Example
+### LocalizedValuesMap Property Example

 Given the following `LocalizedValuesMap` schema property definition:

 ```java
 @Meta.AD(...)
 public LocalizedValuesMap invitationEmailBody();
 ```

-The client extension property would be configured as a YAML object where each object key is a specific locale string:
+Configure the `invitationEmailBody` client extension property as a YAML object, where each object key is a specific locale string:

 ```yaml
 yoke-instance-settings:
     invitationEmailBody: